ONE: Kansas a Shining Example of Gear Rule Gone Bad

 Humphrey said all the right things.
 We’re building for the future, we’re start-and-parking now to get our name out there and to grow, etc., etc. And should that in fact be the goal of the team, more power to them.
-I sure hope Mark Smith can make it work…that man deserves a real tip of the cap for fielding an unsponsored Nationwide car full-time and for being as willing as he has been to jump full-bore into NNS ownership.
+I sure hope Smith can make it work … that man deserves a real tip of the cap for fielding an unsponsored Nationwide car full-time and for being as willing as he has been to jump full bore into NNS ownership.

 The Nationwide operation is dead.
-And Phil Parsons’ team is start-and-parking, even after putting out a press release toting their new efforts to race in 2012 and Michael McDowell’s K-Love endorsement.
+And Parsons’s team is start-and-parking, even after putting out a press release toting their new efforts to race in 2012 and Michael McDowell’s K-Love endorsement.

 I hope I’m wrong.
 Hell, I hope this operation is simply being used as a means to funnel money into the Tri-Star Nationwide program, just as Joe Nemechek’s Cup team has been doing for years.
 That’d be a higher purpose that anything else Randy Humphrey has fielded in recent memory.